Last updated: 22 February 2026 · Author:

 Will this NGO page cannibalize my Class D page?

-Not if you keep this page tightly focused on endorsement/recommendation and link to the Class D page for the full eFNS application steps.
-That’s exactly what this structure does.
+Not if you keep this page tightly focused on endorsement/recommendation and send users to the Class D page for the full eFNS application steps, fees, and Forms 25/27 requirements.
+This version is built that way.

-Should the NGO page mention Class D fees?
+Should the NGO page include detailed Class D fees?

-Can Biz Brokers Kenya help with the endorsement and the eFNS filing?
+Can Biz Brokers Kenya handle both the endorsement pack and the eFNS filing?

-Yes—our service covers endorsement pack preparation, compliance review, and end-to-end eFNS filing & follow-up.
+Yes.
+We support endorsement pack preparation, compliance review, and end-to-end eFNS filing/follow-up.

 Want us to review your NGO endorsement pack before submission?